ncareau/Glo2048/README.md

 ## Who

-You can find me on github at https://github.com/ncareau
+You can find me on github at https://github.com/ncareau or at https://nmc.dev

 ### Credits